Tomari, Russia: Administrative and municipal status

 Within the framework of administrative divisions, Tomari serves as the administrative center of Tomarinsky District and is subordinated to it.
 As a municipal division, the town of Tomari and thirteen rural localities of Tomarinsky District are incorporated as Tomarinsky Urban Okrug.

 Economy

 Fish, coil, and timber are extracted in the town.
 The largest industrial facility in the town, a paper factory, went bankrupt in the mid-1990s; its collapse provoked a large emigration.

 Transportation

-The town lies on the railway connecting Kholmsk with Ilyinskoye.
+The town lies on the Sakhalin Railway connecting Kholmsk with Ilyinskoye.